 He could have asked for anything, and yet He chose wisdom.
 Proverbs 16:16 says,

 How much better to get wisdom than gold!
 To get understanding is to be chosen rather than silver.

 May we seek the same.

-To help you remember how to teach wisdom with wisdom, you can download your own FREE PDF Printable here!
+To help you remember these Practical Ways To Teach Wisdom To Your Children, you can download your own FREE PDF Printable here!

 Kay Chance is a Jesus loving writer, photographer, and retired homeschooling mom of two (just the homeschooling part!).
-She blogs at Cultivate My Heart where she encourages and equips other moms to educate their children—heart, mind, and soul.
-Kay has a passion to help moms to take care of their own hearts so they can connect to their children’s.
+She blogs at Heart to Heart Homeschooling where she encourages and equips other moms to educate their children—heart, mind, and soul.
+Kay has a passion to help moms to take care of their own hearts so they can connect to their children.
 You can also find her on Facebook, Instagram, and Twitter.